Shariqd98/NBA-Playoff-Predictor/README.txt

-CS329E Data Analytics project that predicts which teams will be going to the plaoffs or not via various ML models.
+CS329E Data Analytics project that predicts which teams will be going to the playoffs or not via various ML models.